Sergey Tsukanov

-Sergey Nikolaevich Tsukanov (Сергей Николаевич Цуканов; born June 22, 1973), known as The Cemetery Maniac (Кладбищенский маньяк), is a Soviet-Russian serial killer and rapist who killed eight women in Likhvinka and Tula at two different time spans.
-The first murders, between 1989 and 1991, were committed when he was 16 years old, with the latter occurring between 1998 and 1999.
-In 2000, Tsukanov was found incapable to stand trial and sent to involuntary commitment in a psychiatric clinic.
+Sergey Nikolaevich Tsukanov (Сергей Николаевич Цуканов; born 22 June 1973), known as The Cemetery Maniac (Кладбищенский маньяк), is a Soviet-Russian serial killer and rapist who killed eight women in Likhvinka and Tula during two distinct periods.
+The first series of murders occurred between 1989 and 1991 when he was only 16 years old, and the second took place between 1998 and 1999.
+In 2000, Tsukanov was deemed incapable to stand trial and was involuntarily committed to a psychiatric clinic.

 Biography

-Sergey Tsukanov was born on June 22, 1973, in Tula.
+Sergey Tsukanov was born on 22 June 1973, in Tula.
 He was a single child, living together with his parents and paternal grandmother in a one-room apartment.
 While his mother and father were loving and law-abiding citizens, his grandmother was a badly-tempered woman who constantly criticized her family and engaged in conflict, causing Sergey to develop a deep-seated hatred against her.
-In his teenage years, Tsukanov began to show aggressive and misogynistic behavior towards older, plump women, as they reminded him of his grandmother.
-He attended School No. 13 in Tula, where, in 1988, he attacked the headteacher in the toilets, attempting to rape her.
+In his teenage years, Tsukanov began to show aggressive and misogynistic behaviour towards older, plump women, as they reminded him of his grandmother.
+He attended School No. 13 in Tula, where, in 1988, he attacked the head teacher in the toilets, attempting to rape her.
 However, she recognized him, forcing Tsukanov to cease his attack and flee.
 The school administration covered up the incident and never reported it to the authorities, but Tsukanov was sent to a mental health clinic for a psychiatric evaluation.
-During one of the surveys, Tsukanov revealed that the motive for the attack was revenge for bad grades, but during the struggle, he had become aroused by the sight of his victim's full thighs and buttocks and decided to rape her then and there.
-He also disclosed older women were subjects of his sexual fantasies.
+During one of the sessions, Tsukanov revealed that the motive for the attack was revenge for bad grades, but during the struggle, he had become aroused by the sight of his victim's full thighs and buttocks and decided to rape her then and there.
+He also disclosed that older women were the subjects of his sexual fantasies.
 The psychiatrists eventually concluded that Tsukanov had a mild intellectual disability but was declared sane and released.
 He returned to school, where he soon began persuading one of his classmates to be his girlfriend.
 After he was rejected, Sergey's mental state degraded, leading him to self-harm by cutting his skin with knives and other sharp objects.
 Soon after, a series of murders began to occur in the city.